 Login | Register | Subscribe to the GG RSS Feed

-SeatGuru Shares Top 10 Tips for Holiday Air Travel
+Top 10 Tips for Thanksgiving Air Travel

-Charting a course through holiday hell
+Charting a (safe) course through holiday hell

 Murphy's Law stalks holiday travelers like a blood Ticket Outta HereTicket Outta Herethirsty hunter.
 But there are ways to find your comfort zone while enroute - and you don't need a secret decoder ring either.

-Matt Daimler, founder of SeatGuru, shares his top 10 tips for logging peaceful air miles this season.
+Check out these top 10 tips for logging peaceful air miles this season.

 • Check the security rules - twice: If you're unsure about what's allowed and what's not, visit the Transportation Security Administration online.
 And remember gift items, such as jams, are considered liquids and a no-no in your carry-on.